 The scholarships will be automatically awarded to all entrants for eligible Faculty of Arts undergraduate courses who achieve AAA+ or equivalent (read our qualification equivalency criteria) who have applied in 2019/20 through the main UCAS entry route, adjustment or clearing.
 Awards will be made for just the first year of study to all students who meet the academic threshold, are UK-domiciled and who are studying an eligible single honours or joint honours degree.

 The awards are available for the 2020 intake year for students who will be studying the first year of their undergraduate degree for the first time in the 2020/21 academic year.

 Each successful student who meets the criteria will be awarded £1000 each under this scholarship.

 The scholarship will be paid into the student’s nominated bank account.
 Students will receive an instalment per term of about a third of the yearly total.
-The first payment is usually made before the end of October and then the subsequent instalments are paid in the first week of terms 2 and 3.
+The first payment will be made in November to reflect our updated enrolment dates for 2020.
+The subsequent instalments will be paid in the first week of terms 2 and 3.
 A confirmation email from the University of Warwick’s Student Funding service will let the student know in advance the actual amounts and payment dates.

 Students will only receive the scholarship for the time they are fully enrolled at the University.
 If they withdraw during the year and have received a payment after their last date of attendance, they may need to repay the scholarship and should speak to email@example.com as soon as possible to discuss their individual situation.